burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Packing operations:

 * `class ...Args` - **template parameters parameters pack** with optional name.
-Non-type template parameters can also be organized in the pack via similar syntax `int...`.
+Non-type template parameters can also be organized in the pack via a similar syntax `int...`.
 One more time - whitespace around <`...`> does not matter for the compiler.
 These are variadic template arguments for class functions or methods.
-This construction means semantically there is a list of types `class Arg1, class Arg2, etc.` in this moment.
+This construction means semantically there is a list of types `class Arg1, class Arg2, etc.` at this moment.
 * `(Arg&&....params)` - **template arguments parameters pack** or **function parameters pack**.
 These are variadic arguments for template functions or methods.
-This construction means semantically there is a list of arguments `Arg1&& params1, Arg2&& params2, etc.` in this moment.
+This construction means semantically there is a list of arguments `Arg1&& params1, Arg2&& params2, etc.` at this moment.

 Unpacking operations:

 * `args...` - **unpack** parameters (or **pack expansion**).
 Used inside the body of the template function or template class member function to semantically unroll all template-type parameters or arguments.
-Semantically it means `arg1, arg2, etc.`.
+Semantically, it means `arg1, arg2, etc..`.
 * `sizeof...(args)` or `sizeof...(Args)` - the size of parameters in terms of the number of elements in Args. (**It is not the size in bytes**).
 See also [documentation in cppreference](https://en.cppreference.com/w/cpp/language/sizeof...).

 Variadic templates have been introduced in C++11, but there is one more trick for variadic templates  with the name **fold expression** introduced in C++17.

-The syntax for fold expression:
+The syntax for the fold expression:

 ```cpp
 template<typename...
 Args>